• Skip to main content

 Q. Are fresh egg whites best?

-I find whites that I've frozen and thawed out or whites that have been separated out and left in the fridge for a day work every bit as good as completely fresh egg whites.
+I find whites that I've frozen and thawed out or whites that have been separated out and left in the fridge for a day work every bit as good as fresh egg whites.

 Q. My pavlova cracked.
 What did I do wrong?

+If it's just a few cracks, that's fine.
+Expect a few cracks.
+However, make sure you leave your pavlova in the oven to cool if there are a few too many cracks.
 Also, be sure not to make the cream for decorating too stiff or it will be harder to decorate without causing even more cracks.
 Use the cream when decorating to hold the existing cracks together.

 Q. My pavlova looks too brown.